SDolha/SqlWebApi-HtmlDataManager/README.md

 20. View the data model and relations between entities
 ![20](https://raw.githubusercontent.com/SDolha/SqlWebApi-HtmlDataManger/master/Development-screenshots/20.png)

-### Create WebApi controllers using the existing data model classes
+### Create WebApi controllers using the existing data model classes to expose data retreival and update actions for your data entities (and eventually database) on HTTP as /api/* URLs
 21. Build the Visual Studio project to ensure data model is compiled
 22. Initiate adding of a new controller in Controllers folder from Server Explorer
 ![22](https://raw.githubusercontent.com/SDolha/SqlWebApi-HtmlDataManger/master/Development-screenshots/22.png)